confluentinc/kafka-tutorials/README.md

 ### Run a tutorial

 1. (optional) If you want to augment or override a tutorial's Docker environment, set the Docker Compose CLI environment variable `COMPOSE_FILE` to include `docker-compose.yml` and **_the absolute path_** to a `docker-compose.override.yml` file.
-For example, to use Confluent Control Center with any Kafka Tutorial, set `COMPOSE_FILE` to `docker-compose.yml` and the absolute path to [this docker-compose.override.yml](tools/docker-compose.override.yml).
+For example, to use Confluent Control Center with any tutorial, set `COMPOSE_FILE` to `docker-compose.yml` and the absolute path to [this docker-compose.override.yml](tools/docker-compose.override.yml).

 ```
-export COMPOSE_FILE=docker-compose.yml:<path to Kafka Tutorials>/tools/docker-compose.override.yml
+export COMPOSE_FILE=docker-compose.yml:<path to tutorials>/tools/docker-compose.override.yml
 ```

 2. End-to-end: execute the harness runner for a single tutorial by calling `make`, across all `dev`, `test`, and `prod` stages, to validate it works end-to-end.
 Identify the tutorial you want and then run `make`.
 Note that this destroys all the resources and Docker containers it created, so it cleans up after itself.
 Format: `(cd _includes/tutorials/<tutorial name>/<type>/code && make)` where type is one of `ksql | kstreams | kafka`.
 Example: